Skip to main content

 If you opt to add this add-on to your vacation, you'll receive the following benefits:

-- Trip Interruption Protection: You can get reimbursed up to the total cost of the cruise if you must start your vacation late or need to come home early due to illness, injury and more.
+• Trip Interruption Protection: Up to total trip cost reimbursement if you must start your vacation late or need to come home early due to illness, injury, and more.

-- Baggage Protection: The insurance policy will reimburse you up to $1,500 if your baggage is lost, stolen or damaged, and up to $500 to buy necessary items if your bags are delayed over 24 hours.
+• Baggage Protection: Up to $1,500 if your stuff is lost, stolen or damaged, and up to $500 reimbursement if you have to buy necessary items while your bags are delayed 24+ hours.

-- Emergency Evacuation: Up to $30,000 for emergency medical evacuation and repatriation (services provided by LiveTravel).
+• Medical Protection: Up to $50,000 for emergency medical evacuation and repatriation (services provided by CareFree Travel Assistance™).

 Read more: Cruise travel insurance and why you need it